What’s the secret to employee satisfaction?

 Employees who find an outlet for self-development within their organization report higher satisfaction.
 A recent case study on employee satisfaction with UBS, a Swiss bank employing 65,000 employees that measured their performance in this area, finding that employee satisfaction was significantly below that of high-performing organizations.
 They charted a course to improve their score in a series of four changes:

 - They measured manager performance in this area and targeted learning resources to managers, with a goal of making them better people managers

 - They prioritized internal mobility through various internal recruitment initiatives

 - They focused on improving the feedback culture

 - They upped their learning game, making learning opportunities diverse and accessible through their own internal USB University

 The result?
 Within one year, USB saw a 10 point gain in satisfaction related to learning and career opportunities within the firm

-ESI EAP’s Peak Performance Benefits: A complete coaching, training and development program for your organization
+ESI EAP’s Peak Performance Benefits: Coaching, training and personal development program for your organization

 The path outlined by USB is a compelling one, but not all organizations have the resources to maintain an internal university for employee training.
-ESI’s Employee Assistance Program goes well beyond traditional EAP benefits to encompass Peak Performance Benefits, a personal and professional development program that includes one-on-one personal & professional coaching programs, over 300+ online training programs, more than 25,000 online self-help resources, and wellness coaching.
-Plus, we offer a broad range of training, development and compliance resources geared to supervisors and managers, including a Management Academy and specific tools for best practice recruiting, hiring, and onboarding.
-Learn more about how ESI EAP’s Peak Performance Benefits could help your organization.
+ESI’s Employee Assistance Program goes well beyond traditional EAP benefits to encompass a personal and professional development program that includes one-on-one personal & professional coaching programs, thousands of online training programs, a comprehensive online Self-Help Resource Center, and much more.
+Learn more about ESI EAP’s training and development programs.